-Hey guys, Today I am gonna cover very interesting and trendy topic.
-So, If you are a blogger or an owner of any website then in recent time you have heard of this issue Submitted URL marked ‘noindex’.
+If you are a blogger or an owner of any website then in recent times you have heard of this issue Submitted URL marked ‘noindex’.
 Since the new Google search console has been launched so many site owners are getting an email like New Index coverage issue detected for site http:/www.yoursite.com/.

-On my website, unfortunately, there are 455 pages that could not be indexed.
-It means that these pages will not show in Google search result.
+Unfortunately, I got an error in 455 pages on my website that could not be indexed.
+It means that these pages will not show in the Google search result.
 Which can make a loss of traffic to my website.
-So you will have two questions in your mind:
+So like me, you will also have two questions in your mind:

-why are these pages not indexed? and how can we resolve submitted URL marked ‘noindex’ issue?
-After searching a lot, I got the solution for both the question.
+Why are these pages not indexed? and How can we resolve this issue?
+After searching a lot, I got the solution to both the question.

 Why are these pages not indexed?